Chapter 8. Collections and Enumerators

 strings in Unicode.
 Also, you’d like to support type-challenged COM

-mappings, so the strings have to be BSTR
+mappings, so the strings have to be BSTR s.
+These

 requirements suggest the following interface: